-When someone tells you they’re running out of hard drive space, the first thing you would probably tell them to do is to clean up the system using a program such as CCleaner to remove all the junk and temp files which can take up a few Gigabytes.
-Uninstalling old software might free up some more depending how many useless programs they have installed.
+When someone tells you they’re running out of hard drive space, the first thing you would probably tell them to do is to clean up the system using a program such as CCleaner.
+That will help remove all the junk and temp files that can take up several Gigabytes on badly affected systems.
+Uninstalling old software might free up some more space depending on how many useless programs are installed.

-The standard thing to do would be to check the properties of each top level folder and navigate your way down until the culprit files and folders are found.
-This could certainly waste a lot of time and isn’t efficient.
+The normal thing to do would be to check the properties of each top level folder and navigate your way down until the culprit files and folders are found.
+This could certainly waste a lot of time and isn’t an efficient method.
 Thankfully there are much better solutions for how to find out what files and folders are taking up hard drive space, and here’s a selection of 8 free tools to do just that.

 1. TreeSize Free

 TreeSize Free is a popular tool because it quickly gives you a fair idea of which folders are taking up the most space.
 The occupied proportion of space each folder takes up is shown by a series of bars, and when you click to open each subfolder, the same bar layout shows the space proportions for that folder.
 With version 4.0 In 2017, TreeSize Free was updated to include the popular treemap view which was taken from its paid Professional version